Reading Therapy Dogs

 Implement A Reading To Dogs Program In Your School

-The reading to dogs programme can be implemented by any school or assisted learning education provider, and can be achieved by a teacher sourcing a suitable puppy from our programme as their own pet for this purpose, or by employing the services of a facility therapy dog.
+The reading to dogs programme can be implemented by any school or assisted learning education provider, and can be achieved by a teacher sourcing a suitable puppy as their own pet for this purpose, or by employing the services of a facility therapy dog.

 Train